Possibilities for Missing Multiple Tooth

 • Protects underlying bone from wasting away

-• Restores you normal smile
+• Restores your normal smile

 • Allows for better communication as the person can speak clearly